mgascoyne/symfony5-skeleton/README.md

      ./docker.sh rebuild

 You should only use `./docker.sh rebuild` to rebuild the whole application with a fresh database and fixtures.
-After rebuild the MySQL and MongoDB databases are found in the folder `docker-data`.
+After rebuild the MariaDB and MongoDB databases are found in the folder `docker-data`.

 You can stop the Docker stack with